erduotong/nuitka-doc-zh/docs/--help.md

                         "all","ccache","bytecode","compression","dll-
                         dependencies". can be given multiple times or with comma separated values.
 Default none.
-    --disable-bytecode-cache
-                        Do not reuse dependency analysis results for modules, esp. from standard library, that are included as bytecode.
-Same as --disable-cache=bytecode.
-    --disable-ccache    Do not attempt to use ccache (gcc, clang, etc.) or clcache (MSVC, clangcl).
-Same as --disable-
-                        cache=ccache.
-    --disable-dll-dependency-cache
-                        Disable the dependency walker cache.
-Will result in much longer times to create the distribution folder, but might be used in case the cache is suspect to cause errors.
-Same as --disable-cache=dll-
-                        dependencies.
     --force-dll-dependency-cache-update
                         For an update of the dependency walker cache.
 Will result in much longer times to create the distribution